-The Club meets the first Wednesday of every month at 7:30 p.m. at The Garden Center, 1602 East 2100 South, at the northeast corner of Sugar House Park.
+The Club usually meets the first Wednesday of the month at 7:30 p.m. at The Garden Center, 1602 East 2100 South, at the northeast corner of Sugar House Park.
 Click Here for a map of our location.

 We had a great time seeing a variety of gardens on Saturday, some of them quite charming, and the weather was perfect.
 Thanks again to Russ Pack for his hospitality in providing breakfast and to Dan Bethel for opening up a garden that was not on the regular tour.

 We’re going to take a break in July.
 There will be no meeting this month.
 However, we’re planning on the Water Garden Tour later this summer, and we’ll start up with our regular schedule by fall.
 Look for updates on this site.